The Most Beautiful Places to Visit in Washington

 Olympic National Park

 Perched just on the edge of Olympic National Park is Lake Quinault, a glacial lake nestled in the rainforest.
-This spot is perfect for any and all lakeside activities, and though the historic Quinault Lodge has reopened, we’d recommend camping if you’re going to spend the night—most things are still closed at the lodge, and it will be a much more impressive experience if you wait until we return to some sense of normalcy (don't’ hold your breath).
+This spot is perfect for any and all lakeside activities, and though the historic Quinault Lodge has reopened, it admittedly doesn’t feel totally back to “normal” quite yet.
 Regardless, the lake is positively picturesque, and worth a visit.

 Palouse and Blue Mountains